zotroneneis/magical_universe/README.md

 As one of my new habits I chose: "Code for 15 minutes every day".
 And since I have always wanted to participate in the [100 days of code challenge](https://pybit.es/special-100days.html) I will combine the new habit with the challenge.

 A logbook of what I worked on each day can be found on my [website](http://www.alpopkes.com/posts/2018/07/blog-post-1).

+Important Python concepts used in the code:
+- Object oriented programming
+- Inheritance
+- The proper usage of instance methods, class methods and static methods
+- Decorators
+- The @property decorator and property() function
+- Function annotations
+- etc.